ClickFunnels vs Landing Page (+ What to Use and When)

 1. What Is a Sales Funnel?

-Unlike a landing page (which is a single page focused on conversion), a sales funnel is a series of pages that lead to a conversion event.
 The prospective customer enters the funnel through a paid ad, social media post, or email.
 They are then directed to the landing page of the product or service.

 From the landing page, leads may click through several other pages of upsells and downsells before finally converting.

 Sales funnels can either be long or short.
 Short sales funnels are more popular because they have a higher conversion rate.
+The visitor can get to the point quicker if the funnel is short.

 While long funnels could drive prospects away if they’re too long, they collect more of their data, which might be useful for driving conversions later on.